 - a.
 A resident who ceases to be a full-time student and remains enrolled on a part-time basis is in violation of his/her contract and must seek written permission from the Director of Residential Life if he/she wishes to remain in University housing.
 The Director of Residential Life may grant permission to remain in housing for the remainder of the semester depending on several factors including available space, number of hours in which the student remains enrolled, time remaining in the semester, whether the student is in good standing, etc. A "12 hours or less form" will be emailed to the student to complete.
 Completion of the form does not guarantee permission to remain in housing. - b.
 If a student withdraws from the University, the individual is no longer authorized to live in University housing, is in violation of his/her contract, and must properly check out within forty-eight (48) hours. - c.
-No person under the age of eighteen (18) will be permitted to live in University student housing except with approval by a parent or guardian.
+No person under the age of eighteen (18) will be permitted to live in University student housing except with approval by a parent or guardian. - d.
+Any individual who has a criminal record involving a felony is not eligible for on campus housing

 Under special circumstances, the Director of Residential Life may grant exceptions to the Housing Policy.
-Interested students should contact the Office of Residential Life to obtain the required forms and/or to request further information regarding exceptions to the Housing Policy.
+Interested students should contact the Office of Residential Life to obtain the required forms and/or to request further information regarding exceptions to the Residential life policy.